Intro-CS-App-Dev-and-Deploy/Overview/README.md

 ---

 **Note**: assignments are now dynamic and are modified flat, eventually it will be easier to use subprograms (TABS in Processing-JAVA IDE)

 ---

-## Using `rect()`: Creating Buttons and Mouse Interactions

-#### Problem
-How do you create buttons in Processing-Java

-#### Computational Thinking

-From Processing-Java, we being with

-From Mathematics:

-### Details
-**Creating Buttons and Mouse Interactions**, <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Rect-Application-Quit-Button">Create this Example, starter and exemplar</a>
-- Prototype a button as a rectangle
-- Prototype a Quit Button (as a subprogram for introduction to dynamic non-flat programs, copying code to any program)

----